JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

 url: 'using-stripe-with-flask'
 ---

-It was about time to put this together.
+It was about time to put these **entrepreneuring concepts together**.

 Selling websites 1 by 1 can be good for starters.